What is Park Night?

 The Fighter Verses website has weekly songs and devotionals for families looking for help in starting (or continuing this journey).
 The Verses Project has also put many of the Fighter Verses to music.

 Park Night is for Elementary-age children (K-6th grade).
 Nursery and Preschool are available for children of volunteers.

 How can parents be involved?

 Parents can be involved in two ways.
-First, begin memorizing the weekly Fighter Verse with your family.
-Second, consider volunteering.
+First, memorize the weekly Fighter Verse with your family.
+Second, consider volunteering!